CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     lib/jsdom/browser/not-implemented.js:9:17)
 ```

-This is because the HTML form is attempting to submit using the default browser mechanism.
-By default, HTML forms make their own request to the server when they're submitted, refreshing the page.
-This is because HTML forms predate using JavaScript to make HTTP requests.
-This reload restarts our frontend app, losing our progress.
+It isn't obvious what's going on at first glance, but the problem is that the HTML form is attempting use the default browser mechanism of submitting to the server and refreshing the page.
+(The reason for this default behavior is that HTML forms predate using JavaScript to make HTTP requests.)

-To prevent this page reload from happening, we need to call the `preventDefault()` method on the event sent to the `onSubmit` event.
+To prevent this default form submission behavior, we need to call the `preventDefault()` method on the event sent to the `onSubmit` event.
 We can do this by extracting a handler function:

 ```diff
  export const NewRestaurantForm = ({createRestaurant}) => {